Configure AWS PrivateLink with the Cloud API

 --cidr 0.0.0.0/0

-# Adjust the port 35084 if the Redpanda broker count is not 3.
+# There are three port ranges that alternate during normal system maintenance, and all three must be open.
+Adjust the end port number if the Redpanda broker count is not three.

 aws ec2 authorize-security-group-ingress --region $REGION --profile $PROFILE \